Last updated: September 23, 2025

 This is a long day hike is started and ended at the same trailhead.
 However, along the trail are beautiful views of wildflowers, Mount Washburn, and even the Washburn Hot Springs.
 Alternatively, this trail can be started after ascending Mount Washburn from the Chittenden Road - Mount Washburn Trail or the Dunraven Pass - Mount Washburn Trail, though plans would need to be made for either being dropped off at the alternative trailheads or return to the same.

-Safety notes: Be aware of lightning above treeline.
+Safety notes: Be aware of lightning above the treeline.
 There is no access to water along this trail.
 Grizzly bears frequent the Mount Washburn area in the fall, seeking out whitebark pine nuts.
-Hiking this trail is not recommended in September and October.
+To help protect yourself and any bears you may encounter, it's important to hike in groups of 3 or more people, make noise, and carry bear spray (and know how to use it).
 These hikes are not recommended for persons with heart and/or respiratory problems.

 Trailheads: Glacial Boulder pullout on the road to Inspiration Point.